Ozark hellbender: Other threats

 Like most amphibians globally, the Ozark hellbender is at risk of chytridiomycosis, a very infectious amphibian fungal disease.
-It has been detected in all but two rivers C. a. bishopi is currently found in.
+Individuals carrying the causal pathogen Batrachochytrium dendrobatidis have been detected in all surveyed C. a. bishopi populations.
 Additionally, unusual physical abnormalities have been observed in Ozark hellbenders in recent years, such as missing limbs or eyes and epidermal lesions, with increasing frequency, although the cause of these deformities is currently unknown.

 The small size of Ozark hellbender populations combined with their isolation from each other puts them at greater risk of extinction, as does the documented loss of genetic diversity within those populations.
 They also suffer from very low reproductive rates as a result of their late sexual maturity and long lifespans.
 Their late sexual maturity makes them more likely to die before reproducing and the time between generations is extended when reproduction does occur.
 Very low numbers of juvenile Ozark hellbenders in most populations confirm these problems.
 These threats are further worsened when combined with the other threats to this subspecies.

+Fish stocking for recreational purposes increases the abundance of these potential predators of Ozark hellbenders.
+Prey-seeking behavior of walleye and brown trout increases when these fish are exposed to Ozark hellbender alarm secretions, but it is unclear if the secretions may function to deter predation in a natural environment.